 For further viewing:

-Bubba Ho-Tep (2002) Don Coscarelli, best known for his popular ‘Phantasm’ series of horror movies, took a break to co-write and direct one of the oddest films of the decade: a comedy/horror/adventure/
+Bubba Ho-Tep (2002) Don Coscarelli, best known for his popular ‘Phantasm’ series of horror movies, took a break to co-write and direct one of the oddest films of the decade: a comedy/horror/adventure/mystery in which Elvis Presley and the late president John Kennedy may still be secretly alive in 2002.

 The two elderly men team up to bravely defend their nursing home from an attack by re-animated mummies.
 Enjoy.